pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 ngrok.kill()

-variable, usually initialized to
+The NgrokProcess contains an api_url variable, usually initialized to

-http://127.0.0.1:4040, from which we can access the ngrok client API.
+http://127.0.0.1:4040, from which you can access the ngrok client API.

 Note

-method.
-Additionally, the NgrokTunnel
+api_request method.
+Additionally, the NgrokTunnel objects expose a

-variable, which contains the relative path used to manipulate that resource against the client API.
+uri variable, which contains the relative path used to manipulate that resource against the client API.

-This package also gives us access to ngrok
+This package also gives you access to ngrok from the command line, as documented here.

 Event Logs¶

-can surface them to a callback function.
+When ngrok emits logs, pyngrok can surface them to a callback function.
 To register this

-and pass the function as log_event_callback
+callback, use PyngrokConfig and pass the function as log_event_callback.
+Each time a

-log is processed, this function will be called, passing a NgrokLog
+log is processed, this function will be called, passing a NgrokLog as its only parameter.

 from pyngrok import conf, ngrok